Gene therapy: In vivo versus ex vivo therapies

 In in vivo gene therapy, a vector (typically, a virus) is introduced to the patient, which then achieves the desired biological effect by passing the genetic material (e.g. for a missing protein) into the patient's cells.
 In ex vivo gene therapies, such as CAR-T therapeutics, the patient's own cells (autologous) or healthy donor cells (allogeneic) are modified outside the body (hence, ex vivo) using a vector to express a particular protein, such as a chimeric antigen receptor.

 In vivo gene therapy is seen as simpler, since it does not require the harvesting of mitotic cells.
 However, ex vivo gene therapies are better tolerated and less associated with severe immune responses.
 The death of Jesse Gelsinger in a trial of an adenovirus-vectored treatment for ornithine transcarbamylase deficiency due to a systemic inflammatory reaction led to a temporary halt on gene therapy trials across the United States.
 As of 2021, in vivo and ex vivo therapeutics are both seen as safe.

 Gene editing

 The concept of gene therapy is to fix a genetic problem at its source.
 If, for instance, a mutation in a certain gene causes the production of a dysfunctional protein resulting (usually recessively) in an inherited disease, gene therapy could be used to deliver a copy of this gene that does not contain the deleterious mutation and thereby produces a functional protein.
-This strategy is referred to as gene replacement therapy and is employed to treat inherited retinal diseases.
+This strategy is referred to as gene replacement therapy and could be employed to treat inherited retinal diseases.

 While the concept of gene replacement therapy is mostly suitable for recessive diseases, novel strategies have been suggested that are capable of also treating conditions with a dominant pattern of inheritance.